IBM/cloudant-kafka-connector/README.md

     predicates.isNullRecord.type=org.apache.kafka.connect.transforms.predicates.RecordIsTombstone
     ```

-1. If you want to use the message key or another custom value as the document ID then use the `cloudant_doc_id` custom header.
+1. If you want to use the event key or another custom value as the document ID then use the `cloudant_doc_id` custom header.
    The value set in this custom header will be added to the `_id` field.
 If the `_id` field already exists then it will be overwritten
    with the value in this header.
    You can use the `HeaderFrom` SMT to move or copy a key to the custom header.
 The example config below adds the transform to move
-   the `docid` record key to the `cloudant_doc_id` custom header and sets the header converter to string:
+   the `docid` event key to the `cloudant_doc_id` custom header and sets the header converter to string:
    ```
    transforms=moveFieldsToHeaders
    transforms.moveFieldsToHeaders.type=org.apache.kafka.connect.transforms.HeaderFrom$Key